 The Red River Valley has a vexed relationship overseeing Protestant Norwegians, Catholic German immigrants, and the Native American communities that inhabited the plains at the turn of the 20th century.
 In the late 1990s a flood decimated the city and forced them to rebuild.
 As the city began to prosper, new Americans soon gathered once again looking to build a community during the restructure.
 As a fail-safe against the flood, the City put up walls to protect itself from another violent rise of the river.

-Inside the stark and spacious notions I constructed as to how these histories have presented themselves in the present day, I found room to lean into the unfamiliar; the uncanny.
-The closer my interactions appeared to match my expectations the more surprised I was with what I found.
+In my time in the Red River Valley I aimed to how these histories have presented themselves in the present day, and there I found room to lean into the unfamiliar; the uncanny.

 "..We see how independent emotional effects can be of the actual subject matter in the world of fiction.
 In fairy-stories feelings of fear— including uncanny sensations—are ruled out altogether.
 We understand this, and that is why we ignore the opportunities we find for any development of a feeling of this kind.”